CassandraPittman/pdsnd_github/README.md

 Udacity Bikeshare Project for Python

 ### Description
-Describe what your project is about and what it does
+This project filters and displays bikeshare data from Chicago, New York City, and Washington.

 ### Files used
 Include the files used